Interstitial (Nonidiopathic) Pulmonary Fibrosis

 High-resolution chest CT scan of patient with bilateral reticular and nodular interstitial infiltrates with upper zone predominance.

-Findings seen on high-resolution chest CT scanning are as follows:
+Findings seen on high-resolution chest CT scan may be characterized into specific patterns:

 Other Tests

-Pulmonary function testing may demonstrate reduced lung volumes with testing of total lung capacity, forced expiratory volume in 1 second, and forced vital capacity.
-The ratio of forced expiratory volume in 1 second to forced vital capacity is usually normal or increased.
+Pulmonary function testing (PFT) may demonstrate reduced lung volumes with testing of total lung capacity (TLC), forced expiratory volume in 1 second (FEV1), and forced vital capacity (FVC).
+The FEV1 to FVC ratio is usually normal or increased.
 Diffusing capacity for carbon monoxide (DLCO) is generally reduced.
 Static pulmonary compliance is reduced.
-The restrictive defect may be absent in patients with significant smoking history due to coexistent chronic obstructive pulmonary disease.
-An obstructive defect may be present in patients with coexistent chronic obstructive pulmonary disease, sarcoidosis, LAM, and eosinophilic granuloma.
+The restrictive defect may be absent in patients with significant smoking history due to coexistent chronic obstructive pulmonary disease (COPD).
+An obstructive defect may be present in patients with coexistent COPD, sarcoidosis, LAM, and PLCH.

 Arterial blood gas analysis often reveals an increased alveolar-arterial partial pressure of oxygen gradient and a reduced partial pressure of oxygen.
 Oxygen desaturation is common.
 All of these findings may be worsened with exercise.